 How to Test Your Billboard Design Before Printing

-Most billboard design failures could have been prevented with proper testing.
-Don't wait until your billboard is printed and installed or set live to discover that drivers can't read it.
-By then, you've already spent thousands of dollars on a campaign that won't deliver results.
+Most billboard design failures could have been prevented with proper pre-testing.
+Don't wait until your billboard is live to discover that drivers can't read it.
+By then, you've already spent your OOH media dollars on a campaign that is likely to deliver poor results.

 The Old Way (Expensive and Risky)